vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The app does not stop running when you close the browser tab.
 To shut down the app simply close the terminal window.
-You can also type Crl+C on Mac or Alt+F4 on Windows to shut down the app.
+You can also close the terminal by selecting it and typing Crl+C on Mac or Alt+F4 on Windows.

 7. Future startup